 Here are a few frequently asked questions for you to consider when seeking General Anesthesia dentistry in a non-hospital facility.
-Well before any procedure requiring General Anesthesia, our anesthetist will review your medical history to ensure that you are a candidate for General Anesthesia.
+Well before any procedure requiring General Anesthesia, our anesthesiologist will review your medical history to ensure that you are a candidate for General Anesthesia.

 What is General Anesthesia (GA)?

 The word ‘anesthesia’ means ‘loss of sensation’.
 General Anesthesia is a state of controlled unconsciousness and makes it highly unlikely that you'll experience pain during a dental procedure.